 The installed capacity of the Cheoah Development is 118.0 MW.
-Following upgrades now underway the installed capacity is projected to increase to 140.0 MW by 12/31/2013.
+Following upgrades the installed capacity is 143.7 MW.
 The Cheoah powerhouse contains five vertical Francis turbine units directly connected to generators.

 Calderwood Development, the third in the chain of Project developments, is located in Graham and Swain counties, North Carolina, and Blount and Monroe counties, Tennessee between river miles 42 and 44 of the Little Tennessee River.
 Calderwood Reservoir consists of 16.9 miles of shoreline and 570 acres of water surface at full-pool (elevation 1,087.8 feet).
 The drainage area of Calderwood Reservoir is 1,856 square miles.